 It is possible that all of a particular program's positions will not be filled in the Match, and that some applicants will be left unmatched.
 When the results of the Match are released, information regarding positions that remain available is provided by NMS to applicants who are not matched.
 Similarly, information regarding unmatched applicants is provided by NMS to programs with unfilled positions.

-The filling of available positions in the Post-Match Process is not done by NMS.
-Unmatched applicants and programs with positions available are free to contact each other and to negotiate directly with each other, independently of the Match, to fill available positions.
+These unmatched applicants and programs with unfilled positions are free to contact each other and to negotiate directly with each other, independently of the Match, to fill available positions.
+NMS is not involved in the filling of positions in the Post-Match Process.

 Advantages of the Match

 The Association of Genetic Counseling Program Directors (AGCPD) established the Match and is responsible for setting the Rules of Participation and for monitoring its implementation.

 The administration and conduct of the Match is carried out by National Matching Services Inc. (NMS), on behalf of AGCPD.